fat/bean/README.md

 Tests
 -----
-point your browser at _bean/tests/index.html_
+point your browser at _bean/tests/index.html_ ...
+We use syn for firing events in our unit tests.

 Contributors
 -------